 11. In 'boot', open ‘naturewatch-configuration.txt’.
 Tip: You may need to eject the Micro SD Card and reinsert it again before you can view the contents

-12. The Name and Password of your Camera can be edited by rewriting the appropriate lines which are defaulted as ‘naturewatch-robin’ and ‘badgersandfoxes’ respectively, or can be left as default
+12. The Name and Password of your Camera can be edited by rewriting the appropriate lines which are by default ‘MyNaturewatch’ and ‘badgersandfoxes’ respectively, or can be left as these default names.
+Save the file.

 Test Your Camera